Admission

 Dual Enrollment

-High school sophomores, juniors, and seniors may attend classes through the Dual Enrollment program which provides students an opportunity to take courses not offered in their high school or to continue a course series beyond the level offered in high school.
+High school sophomores, juniors, and seniors may attend classes through the Dual Enrollment program, which provides students an opportunity to take courses taught by STLCC faculty.
 Eligible students may earn college credit hours before the time they would normally begin college.
+Make It Count, Early College, Special Cohort, and Sponsored High School Programs are all a part of the Dual Enrollment Program.
 Students must follow all college policies and procedures, and fulfill the following requirements:

-- Submit a completed Dual Enrollment Authorization Form each semester, including required signatures from parent/guardian and authorized school official.
+• Submit a completed Dual Enrollment Authorization Form each semester, including required signatures from parent/guardian and authorized school official.
+This form will also request a copy of their unofficial high school transcript from their authorized school official.

-- Attend any orientation or registration events required by their district or program.
+• Attend STLCC's orientation and any orientation or registration events required by their district or program.

 Dual Credit

-High school freshmen, sophomores, juniors, and seniors may receive college credit for specified classes at high schools participating in the college’s dual credit program.
-Dual credit students must follow all college policies and procedures, and fulfill the following requirements:
+High school sophomores, juniors, and seniors may receive college credit for specified classes at high schools participating in the college’s dual credit program.
+Dual credit students must follow all college policies and procedures and fulfill the following requirements:

-- Submit Dual Credit Registration Form, which will also gather parent permission.
-Counselors will verify student eligibility and recommend the student for participation through this process.
+• Submit the Dual Credit Registration Form, which will also gather parent/guardian and authorized school official permission.
+Authorized school officials will verify student eligibility and recommend the student for participation through this process.

 International Applicants